hapijs/joi/README.md

 #### `number.max(limit)`

-specifies the maximum value where:
+Specifies the maximum value where:
 - `limit` - the maximum value allowed.

 ```javascript